ParaskP7/sample-code-movies/README.md

 'ignored_variants' property, which is located within the 'local.properties' file.
 If no configuration is specified, then the default configuration will be applied, which is all build types and flavors.

-To apply this configuration first locate the 'local.properties' file, and if it doesn't exist already, create it.
-Then, add the 'ignored_variants' property and assign that to a value.
+Add the 'gradle.ignored.variants' property and assign that to a value.
 This value can be a single variant value, such as the 'release' built type or a comma separated list of variant values, such as 'debug,release,etc'.
 Any variant that goes in there will be then filtered out by the build.
 ```
 This is mainly done in order to speed up build times and complexity during development, thus making developers happier since
 in most cases developers usually only care about the'debug' build type (and a single build flavor, if that is even available).